QTCAT/qtcat/README.md

 ## Example:
-The `qtcatQtc`-function example gives an overview of the functionality of the package and can be accessed once the package is loaded (please be aware, that running the example can take a few seconds).
+The `qtcatQtc`-function example gives an overview of the functionality of the package and can be accessed once the package is loaded.

 ```R
 library(qtcat)